HaikunXu/FishFreqTree/README.md

 ### Data Format

 The input data frame should include at least four columns named exactly as "lat", "lon", "year", and "quarter".
-The input data frame should also include various columns that record length frequency information with column names = length bin. **This regression tree package works with length frequency data so please make sure the input values sum to 1 across length bins.** An example of the input data can be found [here](https://github.com/HaikunXu/RegressionTree/blob/main/demo/LF.RData).
+The input data frame should also include various columns that record **length frequency** information with column names = length bin. **This regression tree package works with length frequency data so please make sure the input values sum to 1 across length bins.** An example of the input data can be found [here](https://github.com/HaikunXu/RegressionTree/blob/main/demo/LF.RData).

 ### Model description

 This package finds the best multi-cell combination for a length frequency data based on the proportion of variance explained.
-The variables that are current considered in the code include latitude, longitude, quarter, and cyclic quarter.
+The variables that are current considered in the code include latitude, longitude, quarter/cyclic quarter, and year (can be turned on by using year=TRUE).
 For those who don't consider quarter as a splitting dimension (e.g., your model has a time step of one year), please still add a column named "quarter" to the input data with values = 1.
 In the main functions this package provides (run_regression_tree and loop_regression_tree), you can manually turn off the quarter dimension by adding "quarter = FALSE" as a function argument.

 ### Main functions